Herbivorous Butcher Winter Holiday Feast includes vegan bacon, maple mustard sausage, brie, English cheddar, and a ham roast.

 FYI: One cup of pineapple juice is roughly the amount that’s in a 20-ounce can of pineapple rings.

-Once it has reduced, set aside the glaze to cool.
+3. Once it has reduced, set the glaze aside to cool.
 It will continue to thicken into a syrup.

-Broil until the rings are caramelized and blackened around the edges.
-It took my pineapple rings about 8 minutes on the 5 setting of my broiler.
-But it’s good to keep an eye on it since timing can vary.
+(It takes my pineapple rings about 8 minutes on the 5 setting of my broiler.
+However, timing can vary.
+It’s good to keep an eye on it.)

 - Dice it, brown it, and serve it on top of vegan split pea soup

-- Add it to a ham and pineapple pizza – full sized or on an air fryer bagel pizza
+- Add it to a vegan ham and pineapple pizza – full-sized or on an air fryer bagel pizza

 📖 Recipe